-The roles of the Chairman and the Chief Executive Officer are occupied by separate individuals.
-During the period under review, Dr Godwin Caruana occupied the post of Chief Executive Officer and Prof. Juanito Camilleri occupied the post of Chairman.
+Prof. Juanito Camilleri was not, and Mr. Keith Busuttil is not, an independent Director as recommended by the Code.
 The Board considers that notwithstanding that the Chairman is not an independent Director as recommended by the Code, the means for addressing potential conflicts of interest are suitably addressed in the Articles of Association of the Company and terms of reference of the Audit Committee of the Company.
-Furthermore, the Board considers the present Chairman to be fit and proper to occupy the role, having the relevant and necessary experience and expertise to fulfil the role.
+During the period under review, the Board considered its Chairman and considers his successor, to be fit and proper to occupy the role, having the relevant and necessary experience and expertise to fulfil the role.

-The responsibilities and roles of the Chairman and the Chief Executive Officer are clearly established and agreed to by the Board of Directors, with the Chairman generally responsible for leading the Board, whereas the CEO is generally responsible for the day-to-day management of the Company, thereby ensuring effective checks and balances on the exercise of the management and conduct of affairs of the Company.
+The responsibilities and roles of the Chairman and the CEO are clearly established and agreed to by the Board of Directors, with the Chairman generally responsible for leading the Board, whereas the CEO is generally responsible for the day-to-day management of the Company, thereby ensuring effective checks and balances on the exercise of the management and conduct of affairs of the Company.
 The separation of roles is also entrenched in the Articles of Association of the Company, whereby in terms of Article 13.2 of the Articles of Association, where the CEO is appointed to form part of the senior management team of the Company, the CEO may not also simultaneously form part of the Board of Directors.